nuejs/nue/packages/nuejs.org/docs/reactive-components.md

 Inside the component, all the control flow operations like loops and conditionals are *reactive* — they respond to user events and render themselves to a new "state".
 Here, we have a numeric state variable `index`, which gets updated as the user clicks the navigational elements and the UI automatically changes based on what the value of this variable is.

 ## Event handlers

 Attributes starting with the `@` symbol define an event handler.
-These are JavaScript functions that are called on user interaction like click, keypress or mouse move.
+These are JavaScript functions that are called on user interaction like click, key-press or mouse move.

 ### Inline handlers

 Inline handlers are defined directly on the attribute:

 ```html